mikeydiamonds/docker-AI-stack/README.md

-# Local AI for macOS
+# Local AI with Docker

 This project sets up a simple local AI environment with Docker.